rpoleski/MulensModel/developers_board.md

     * topology of caustics based on (s,q)
     * central and planetary caustic properties: [Chung et al. 2005](http://adsabs.harvard.edu/abs/2005ApJ...630..535C) and [Han 2006](http://adsabs.harvard.edu/abs/2006ApJ...638.1080H)
     * consider using Utils.complex\_fsum() in BinaryLens functions: \_polynomial\_roots\_ok\_WM95() and \_jacobian\_determinant\_ok\_WM95()
+    * faster hexadecapole using Cassan 2017 ([code](https://github.com/ArnaudCassan/microlensing/blob/master/microlensing/multipoles.py))
+  * Caustics:
     * Caustics.\_calculate - optimize using vectors instead of a loop
-  * Caustic calculations using [Erdl & Schneider 1993](http://adsabs.harvard.edu/abs/1993A%26A...268..453E) approach
+    * Caustics calculations using [Erdl & Schneider 1993](http://adsabs.harvard.edu/abs/1993A%26A...268..453E) approach
   * Event class:
     * Event should sync information on which of the 3 types of parallax are used, so that if it's specified for event, then there will be exception if one dataset is missing earth\_coords etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
     * Class Event should have not only set\_datasets() methods but also add\_datasets(), i.e. a similar method that appends datasets to self.\_datasets.